sciZer0/7/v/README.md

 *For reference,*

-*Wealth in crypto-land is more concentrated than even in North Korea where the inequality Gini coefficient is 0.86 (it is 0.41 in the quite unequal US): the Gini coefficient for Bitcoin is an <b>astonishing</b> 0.88.*
+*Wealth in crypto-land is more concentrated than even in North Korea where nearly everything is owned by one single one and his closest ones and where the inequality Gini coefficient is **0.86** (it is 0.41 in the quite unequal US), the Gini coefficient for Bitcoin is even more terrible,  an astonishing **0.88**.*

 As Vitalik said about the great unfairness of Bitcoin — Was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time <b>1/4</b> of the supply had already been handed out by the end of 2010?